billnapier/programming_merit_badge/req5bc/README.md

-## Requirements 5b and 5c project ideas
+# Requirements 5b and 5c project ideas

+WARNING: The program must take input and produce output based on computations and decisions made on the input.

 For these two projects you need to work on, please check with me before starting on them.
 I'd like to know two things: